MDU-C2/Intelligent-Drone-Swarm/README.md

 An intelligent replanning drone swarm was created for this project.
 To run and test it, follow the instructions below.

 ## Installation
-Tested on Intel x64/Ubuntu 22.04 and Apple Silicon/macOS 14.1.

 ```sh
 git clone https://github.com/utiasDSL/gym-pybullet-drones.git